kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 It was all her fault.

 When I said as much, everything went wrong.
-I was immediately removed from the trainee cohort and reassigned to Retraining.
+I was yanked from the trainee cohort and reassigned to Retraining.

 I’m not ever going back.